 Flipping the Classroom: This page has nice graphics about how active learning improves retention.
 Also explore other resources from City University New York’s Hybrid Initiative.

-links to glossaries in other languages, interactive websites, and more.
+Resources to support ESOL students in all classes: links to glossaries in other languages, interactive websites, and more.

 Teaching Analysis Poll (TAP) This was created by the University of Virginia and is very similar to Stanford’s class assessment process.
 Both give instructors immediate feedback from students about what’s going well and what needs to be changed in your class mid-semester.